privacysandbox/protected-auction-services-docs/inference_overview.md

 We will provide more guidance around cost aspects in future updates, or in a separate explainer.

+## Seeking feedback

+We are actively engaging with the ecosystem to gather feedback as we develop our inference solution.
+PyTorch or TensorFlow were the two most commonly mentioned frameworks during our outreach.
+We are starting with these, and welcome additional feedback.

+In addition, ad tech should also consider embedded models that can support JavaScript and any language that can be compiled down to WebAssembly (see [list here][22]).
+You can use this option for custom code, custom model formats, etc.

 [1]: https://cloud.google.com/bigquery/docs/user-defined-functions
 [2]: https://github.com/privacysandbox/fledge-docs/blob/main/bidding_auction_services_system_design.md#overview
 [3]: #inference-with-externally-provided-models